shaunpwilkinson/insect/README.md

 ### Classifying sequences

-Training an **insect** classifier will be the subject of another tutorial; however, several classifiers are already available for some of the more common metabarcoding primer sets:
+Classifiers for some of the more common metabarcoding primer sets are available here:

 <!-- note newlines needed between html tags and code chunk -->
 <table>